genepi-freiburg/seqmeta/README.md

                 Show this help message and exit
 ```

+The resulting jobs shell file is organized using Bash functions to group
+related jobs.
+You can comment the invocations of these functions at the file end.
+This helps to re-run only certain parts of the pipeline, e.g.
+if only plotting parameters have been changed.

 ## BioMart helper files

 Two helper files are required for annotation and plotting.